syre-data/tutorials/intermediate/fireworks/README.md

 The `noise_data` variable should now hold a list with two elements.
 But why only two?
 We have six Assets with the `type` **noise-data** -- one in each batch.

 When running a script, it only has access to the Container it's running on and everything below it.
 It can't access anything above it or on the same level.
-(In fancy talk, a Thot project acts as a [**hierarchical database**](/api#hierarchical-database).
+(In fancy talk, a Syre project acts as a [**hierarchical database**](/api#hierarchical-database).
 This is what allows us to duplicate tree structures without needing to re-program anything.
 Because we set the `dev_root` of the database to Recipe A, the `noise_data` variable only contains the noise data from the Recipe A batches.

 Let's verify this.